top of page

 story

-Year 2066.
-Following a string of ecological disasters on the one hand, and technological acceleration that obviates much of human labor and heralds and era of material prosperity on the other, the Middle East, like other parts of the world, reorganizes politically, socially and economically.
-Jordan Banks, the territory including Israel, Palestine, Jordan and parts of Lebanon and Syria is an autonomic district subject to the MidEastUnion (MEU) council.
-Every resident in MEU is entitled to a universal salary and public housing in return to hours served in public interest.
+The year is 2066.
+Following a series of ecological disasters on the one hand, and accelerated technological developments that largely obviate the need for human labor and herald an era of material prosperity on the other, the Middle East, like other parts of the world, reorganizes politically, socially and economically.
+Jordan Banks, the territory that includes Israel, Palestine, Jordan and parts of Lebanon and Syria, is an autonomic district subject to the MidEastUnion (MEU) council.
+Every resident of the MEU is entitled to a universal salary and public housing in exchange for hours of public service.

 Ami Elalouf works for his father’s construction firm, established in Dimona.
-When his father was young, he discovered a unique cement mix, the Yabni el-Juba (“Magic Cement”), which enables a quick and proficient building.
-Thanks to him, and thank to the timing of the discovery, shortly before the establishment of the MEU, the family-owned firm flourished, and its services are in demand across the union.
-One sweltering summer day Ami is called urgently to Dimona.
-His father has fallen ill, and already inheritance intrigues are sizzling from the likes of Ami’s mother and his uncle Dekel.
-Ami is getting more and more convinced that he knows who is to blame for his father’s illness, and is deliberating how he should behave, what is his duty as a son, and his duty as a citizen in the new culture, where sharing and the greater good are supreme values.
+When his father was young, he discovered a unique cement mixture, the Yabni el-Juba (“Magic Cement” in Arabic), which enables quick and efficient building.
+Thanks to him, and thanks to the timing of his discovery, shortly before the establishment of the MEU, the family-owned firm has flourished, and its services are on high demand across the union.
+One sweltering summer day, Ami is called urgently to Dimona.
+His father has fallen ill, and intrigues surrounding the inheritance are already emerging from the likes of Ami’s mother and his uncle Dekel.
+Ami is growing increasingly convinced regarding who is to blame for his father’s illness, and is deliberating how he should behave.
+What his duty is as a son and as a member of the new culture, in which sharing and the greater good are supreme values?

-The novella Hamelet (The Cement) as hinted by its title, is an updated and exhilarating version of the famous quandary and revenge Shakespearean play, and Gavron uses it in order to ponder on human nature: to what extent can a society trying to suppress avarice and wealth, prevent the expressions of fundamental human characteristics, like greed and competitiveness?
-And if they are expressed, do they have a new configuration?
+The novella Hamelet (The Cement) as implied by its title, is an updated and exhilarating version of the famous quandary depicted in the classic revenge-driven Shakespearean play.
+Gavron uses this theme in order to ponder human nature: to what extent can a society trying to suppress avarice and wealth prevent expressions of fundamental human characteristics, such as greed and competitiveness?
+And if they are expressed, do they assume a new configuration?

-Hamelet (The Cement) is one of four novellas in “Postcap”, a postcapitalist literary endeavor born in a research group in the Van Leer Institute in Jerusalem.
+Hamelet (The Cement) is one of four novellas in the “PostCap” project, a post-capitalist literary endeavor devised in the context of a research group at the Van Leer Institute in Jerusalem.
 The four novellas share the same backdrop, created by the four writers in the group.

 reviews